 Q: What class do you recommend?

-A: That depends on your interest and experience, but most folks, including mid-career law enforcement officers and prior military learn A LOT in the NRA's Basics of Pistol Shooting course.
+A: That depends on your interest and experience, but most folks, including mid-career law enforcement officers and prior military folks learn A LOT in my 4-hour Pistol Fundamentals course.
 I teach "students," not "lessons."
 That means we'll diagnose your skill and interest and go from there.
 Read some of the testimonials on YELP from beginners AND from very experienced shooters.
 Most are saying the same thing - "Roger focuses on the basics ... and they work!"